davemosk/FinSL-signbank/docs/README.s3scripts.md

 - `Review`

 Usually means there is a Signbank NZSL database entry with no corresponding S3 object.
-These are out of scope for these scripts, and are expected to be fixed by other means (eg. functionality within the NZSL Signbank app).
+These are out of scope for these commands, and are expected to be fixed by other means (eg. functionality within the NZSL Signbank app).

 <br />